playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-derived-values/index.md

 `useMemo` is a method for computing values based on an input or series of inputs.
 This works because it does the computation and regenerates the calculation whenever the second argument array's values have changed in a render.

-Like `useEffect`, this array's values' changes are only tracked when the component is rendering.
+Like `useEffect`, this array's values' changes are only tracked when the component is rendered.
 Unlike `useEffect`, however, there's no option to remove the second array argument entirely.

 Instead, if you want to recalculate the logic in every render, you'd remove the `useMemo` entirely.
 So, for simple computations, you can take this code: